mcdemarco/the-new-kitchen-cookbook/appetizers/tuscanBean.md

 ## Variants

 Apparently you can substitute White Northern beans if you can't find cannellini; I don't think I've ever seen this particular "easier to find" substitute, but YMMV.

+I've seen an even simpler version in another cookbook, though I'm not sure which one:  Omit the bell pepper, double the garlic and olive oil, and use 3 leaves of fresh basil.